Trauma Treatment Team

 Donations to support our program are provided by people like yourself that care and want to help.
 Please donate to our program, so we can continue to provide treatment that heals the hurt.

 Our program provides a full array of services for education, prevention. assessment, treatment, and intervention to all members of the family affected by trauma.
 Treatment provided through our program includes the following therapies: individual, family, and non-offending caregiver treatment.

 In addition, we provide consultation to community partners and community training and education on the impact of trauma on children and families.
 Our team has been recognized by the community as experts in identifying and treating victims of sexual, physical, and emotional abuse, and trauma.

 Our Child Victim Advocate assists the child and family as they navigate through the legal system and links the family to helpful resources and referrals within the local community.
 This past year, there were approximately 350 cases opened, and more than 2,000 therapy sessions were provided over the year.

 Eligibility of Our Trauma Treatment Program

 Cases are referred from many sources, including the Pasco County Sheriff’s Office, Child Protective Investigations, Dependency Courts Case Management Teams, Pasco County Schools, other community agencies, and directly from parents and caregivers.

 To refer a child or parent/caregiver for trauma therapy, utilize this Trauma Treatment Referral Form.
-Completion of this referral does not guarantee acceptance into services.
-A Victim Advocate will contact a referral source to determine eligibility.
-Please complete and send via fax to 727-845-1292 or email to Roxana Lemus at email@example.com
+Click here to download and print this form.
+Please note that completing this referral form does not guarantee acceptance into services.

 Summary of our Therapy Services:

 - Individual Child Trauma Therapy for child victims of sexual abuse, physical abuse, and other types of traumatic events such as exposure to domestic violence, community violence, suicides/homicides or other traumatic events.
 Family education, support, and safety planning are included ages 3-18.

 - Family Therapy provided for enrolled client’s receiving trauma therapy based upon the discretion of the child’s therapist.